 The $1.1 million lawsuit names the dog’s owner, Alaska Airlines and the municipal agency Port of Portland as defendants, accusing them of negligence because the dog was allowed through the airport without being placed in a crate.
 The Post reports that this traumatic dog attack is just one of a number of high-profile allegations of bad support-animal behavior at airports.
 Several airlines and the federal government have rushed to respond to a growing number of complaints ranging from poor potty training to attacks and injuries.

 In February 2018, another emotional support dog attacked a little girl on a Southwest flight leaving Phoenix.
 In Gabriella’s case, her family says she had to undergo tear duct surgery leaving her with permanent scars.
-The pit bull attack severed her tear duct and caused her upper lip to be disfigured
+The pit bull attack severed her tear duct and disfigured her upper lip.
+The girl also developed a fear of airports as well as a fear of petting dogs.

-There is also the question of whether the so-called emotional support dogs are actually legitimate.
+There is also the question of whether the so-called emotional support dogs are legitimate.
 Most airlines now require documentation such as a letter from the passenger’s doctor stating why they require such support and a letter from the animal’s vet certifying its health.

 If You Have Been Injured